-A: Yes, we installed it late last fall in Churchill, working with NMS Security, a Native corporation from Alaska that has a security division with certified installers.
-They came up to install it along with some folks from Utah’s Hogle Zoo, which is providing funding for the project.
-Having infrastructure already in place was a huge help, and PBI staff laid the groundwork ahead of time to make the installation quick and easy.
+A: Yes, we first installed it in the fall of 2017 in Churchill, working with NMS Security, a Native corporation from Alaska that has a security division with certified installers.
+They came up along with some folks from Utah’s Hogle Zoo, which is helping to fund the project.
+Having infrastructure already in place was a huge help, and Polar Bears International staff laid the groundwork ahead of time to make the installation quick and easy.

-We mounted the SpotterRF on the local community center, which includes the school and hospital.
-It looks out to a known polar bear movement corridor.
-We’re now monitoring the stream from PBI’s office in Bozeman, Montana, and the town of Churchill can log in and monitor too.
+For that first phase, we mounted the SpotterRF on Churchill’s community center, which includes the school and hospital, along with seasonal installations on the Tundra Buggy Lodge and at Cape Churchill.
+All overlook known polar bear movement corridors.
+We were able to monitor the radar stream from Polar Bears International’s office in Bozeman, Montana, and staff from the town of Churchill were able to log in and monitor too.

 Q: Have you detected any polar bears yet?

-A: The bears are on the ice hunting seals now, so at present we’re fine-tuning the system to help it tell the difference between a vehicle, dog, or person—training it to make decisions based on the size, speed, and location of the target.
+A: Yes, we have!
+And we’re fine-tuning the radar’s artificial intelligence (AI) system to help it tell the difference between a vehicle, dog, person, or other wildlife, like caribou—training it to make decisions based on the size, speed, and location of the target.
 And if an object never moves, the system learns that it’s an inanimate object, like a big rock.

 When the radar detects a moving object, it triggers an alert.
 We look at to see if it’s a non-threatening dog, bird, or human—and tag those different options as we see them.

-The work we’re doing should have us well-prepared for detecting polar bears this summer, when the Western Hudson Bay populations starts coming ashore as the ice melts.
-Our goal is to fine-tune the system to correctly identify polar bears, triggering an alert before they hit the first road or the edge of town.
+Our team will work with partners to monitor the system and mark when polar bears are located, feeding this data into the AI system and preparing it for deployment as a fully functional polar bear alert tool.
+Our goal is to fine-tune the AI to correctly identify polar bears, triggering an alert before they hit the first road or the edge of town.